moyela/moyela/README.md

-### My name is pronounced like Rémy, but of course with a 'W'.
+### My name is pronounced like Rémy, but with a 'W'.

 I'm an engineer that likes to make useful things that help people.